pukkwukk/blooket-hacks/All The hacks.md

 Game (global):

+  Kinda dark mode: puts the background of blooket to dark

   Bot game: allows you to flood a game with bots

   Bypass random nicknames: allows you to join a game with a chosen name if it is set to random nicknames only